 Secondhand smoke (SHS) is the third leading cause of preventable disease in the U.S. and a leading cause of acute and chronic disease.
-Secondhand smoke caused by nearby neighbors can have a bad impact on the residents who live in multiunit housing (apartments, condos, etc.).
-The smoke from neighbors can bother residents who live in apartment complexes and condominiums.
-Those most affected by secondhand smoke are children.
+Secondhand smoke can negatively affect residents in multi-unit housing, apartment complexes, and condominiums.
+For example, it may seep from one unit to another through crevices or shared ventilation systems.

 2. Centers for Disease Control and Prevention (CDC), Smoking & Tobacco Use: Tobacco-Related Mortality.
 Retrieved from https://www.cdc.gov/tobacco/data_statistics/fact_sheets/health_effects/tobacco_related_mortality/index.htm

 Discover ways to reduce SHS exposure and how to tell landlords about SHS-related problems.

 Find out how to implement a smoke-free policy and how it can save money and improve employees’ health.

 Enter a zip code and distance radius to search for smoke-free housing near you!

 Smoke-free policies protect residents from SHS exposure and property from damage.
 Much like in worksites and public places, smoke-free policies do not ban people who smoke from being on the premises.
 Rather, they prohibit the act of smoking on the property.